Ground-state phase diagram of S = 1/2 Heisenberg model on 2D square-hexagon-octagon lattice: NUMERICAL RESULTS

 Moving forward to the next step, our aim is to investigate the scenario where $\lambda_1=0$ and $\lambda_2=J_3/J_1$ varies.
 In this case, the system comprises an array of decoupled ladders.
-Therefore, to analyze this situation, we only need to focus on the $J_1$-$J_3$ Heisenberg model defined on a single ladder.
+Therefore, to analyze this situation, we only need to focus on the $J_1\text{-}J_3$ Heisenberg model defined on a single ladder.
 Consequently, we turn to the DMRG method as a supplementary numerical approach for this particular case.
-Similar to the $J_1$-$J_2$ case, there are two decoupled limits corresponding to $\lambda_2=0$ and $\lambda_2=\infty$, respectively. $\lambda_2=0$ corresponds to decoupled hexagon limit, in the small $\lambda_2$ region, the system is in the hexagon phase. $\lambda_2=\infty$ corresponds to the ladder staggered dimer (LSD) phase which is adiabatically connected to the direct product of the isolated dimers in staggering order.
-Between this two phases, there may have one or more phases.
+Similar to the $J_1\text{-}J_2$ case, there are two decoupled limits corresponding to $\lambda_2=0$ and $\infty$, respectively. $\lambda_2=0$ corresponds to decoupled hexagon limit, and in the small $\lambda_2$ region the system is in the hexagon phase. $\lambda_2=\infty$ corresponds to the LSD phase which is adiabatically connected to the direct product of the isolated dimers in staggering order.
+Between these two phases, there may be one or more phases.